roman-aguilera/common-instructions/README.md

-mkdir <foldername> # create a new sub-directory from your current working directory rm <foldername> #delete a sub-directory from your current working directory
+mkdir <foldername> # create a new sub-directory from your current working directory rm <foldername> #delete a sub-directory from your current working directory rm <filename.filetype> #delete a file named 'filename.filetype' from your current working directory
 ```
 Press the `UP` or `DOWN` arrows to automatically retype a previously typed command.